paul-hammant/tbd/content/game-changers/index.md

 as well as Martin's recap in 2012{{< ext url="https://martinfowler.com/bliki/TestPyramid.html" >}}.

 Dan North{{< ext url="https://dannorth.net" >}} (Mr BDD), Chris Read{{< ext url="https://www.linkedin.com/in/devopscread" >}}
-(an unsung DevOps pioneer) and Sam Newman{{< ext url="http://samnewman.io" >}} were also key the AOL advances.
+(an unsung DevOps pioneer) and Sam Newman{{< ext url="http://samnewman.io" >}} were also key in the AOL advances.
 Dan North gave a deeper account of the mission at GOTO in 2014{{< ext url="https://speakerdeck.com/tastapod/the-birth-of-devops" >}}
 (no video sadly) and was interviewed later by InfoQ{{< ext url="https://www.infoq.com/news/2014/07/birth-cd-devops" >}}.

-A mission a year or so before that for UK retailer Dixons, saw Sam and Dave accumulate a number of other DevOps emergent practices, they'd get to reuse and refine on the AOL mission.
+A year or so before that mission, Sam and Dave were on a different client, UK retailer 'Dixons'.
+They were part of a team rolling out
+emergent DevOps practices, which they would get to reuse and refine on the following AOL mission.
+Standouts were: making the test environments have consistent behaviour with production environments (very close by not quite 'Infrastructure as Code'), QA automation technologies setup by the dev team & inducting/co-locating individual QAs with the dev team, Test Driven Development (TDD) and
+Acceptance Test Driven development (ATDD), a CI pipeline that included performance tests, a focus of team dynamics for high throughput.

 ## Travis-CI's Github integration and pass/fail badges (2011)